Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 -  Event Hub:  Which subscription should be used? (probably one hub per org and put under the orgs subscription)
 - Event Hub: Should we capture the events to storage? (org storage)
 - Event Grid: Do we need to handle dead letters or should we ask org to check against db?
+-

+### Tasks
+The following task are identified (depending on choosen solution)

+- Infrastructure: Create scripts for event hub configuration
+- Infrastructure: Create scripts for event grid
+- Infrastructure: Create a way for org so get SAS keys
+- Platform: Build event component with needed api.
+- Storage: Create event collection in cosmos